hyperf/hyperf/docs/en/amqp.md

 ### Abstract RpcMessage

-The above RPC calling process directly completes the definition of Exchange and RoutingKey through the `Hyperf\Amqp\Message\DynamicRpcMessage` class, and transfers message data.
-In the design of production projects, we can perform a layer of abstraction on RpcMessage to unify Exchange. and the definition of RoutingKey.
+The RPC calling process above directly completes the definition of Exchange and RoutingKey through the `Hyperf\Amqp\Message\DynamicRpcMessage` class and passes message data.
+In the design of production projects, we can abstract RpcMessage to unify the definition of Exchange and RoutingKey.

 We can create the corresponding RpcMessage class such as `App\Amqp\FooRpcMessage` as follows: